davidctaylor/web-components/packages/web-components/src/components/carousel/readme.md

 ## Overview

-Carousel's show a collection of items that can be scrolled on and off the screen and have the follwowing features
+Carousel's show a collection of items that can be scrolled/swiped on and off the screen and have the follwowing features
 * Contain visual items like images or video, along with optional label text
 * Items change size as they move through the carousel with small leading/trailing items indicating that there is more content available